RLOpenCatalyst/catdocs/Catalyst/source/installubuntu.rst

     To pull the catalyst code
     git clone https://github.com/RLOpenCatalyst/core.git
-    Check the current directory for the presence of catalyst code i.e D4D folder.
+    Check the current directory for the presence of catalyst code i.e core folder.

     Create a db path folder